gael55x/gael55x/README.md

 leetcode:   Top 9% globally — still grinding.

+building:
-building:   Codemm - An AI Agent that generates Coding problems with test cases
+   - Codemm : An AI Agent that generates Coding problems with test cases
+   - Grape  : The context build system for AI coding agents.

 fun_fact: >
   Would code 24/7, but power naps are non-negotiable.